fyndoc/vms/docs/manage-account.md

 ---

 ## Members

+The individuals added to the organisation with designated roles and permissions are known as members.

 Here you get 2 tabs:
 * **Active** - Here you can see the members added to your org, their role, and an option to activate/deactivate the member.
 By deactivating a member, the user can no longer sign in to the organisation.